PatAKnight/fullstack/README.md

 * [Sources](#Sources)

 ## Introduction
-Travlr is a web application used to view travle packages.
+Travlr is a web application used to view travel packages.
 Travel information is divided into travel, rooms, and meals.
 Travlr also includes a news section for information on events.
-Travlr also includes an administration sevice built within the project to manage content
+Travlr also includes an administration service built within the project to manage content

 This was a school project where a pre-built static webpage was transformed into a dynamic full stack application.
 Within this project, we learned about the Model View Controller framework.
 Our model was the trip information being served up to the webpage or view from the server or controller.
-This project was built using the Mongodb, Express, Angular, and Node.js stack.
+This project was built using the MongoDB, Express, Angular, and Node.js stack.

 ## Technologies
 #### FrontEnd